ghowland/sireus/README.md

 - **Weight**: Per-consideration weight, so each consideration can have higher or lower weight than others
 - **Value Function**: A function or command to execute to get a value (float)
 - **Value Range**: A range of data ranges to test the result of the consideration's function output.  ex: 0.0-1.0, 0-100, 35-999.
 This is the Floor and the Ceiling of the Value Function output.
 - **Curve**: A curve to apply Value Function output.
 The 2D Curve data goes from 0-1 on X and Y axis.
-X is the Value Function Range position, and Y will multipled by the Weight to give the final Score.
+X is the Value Function Range position, and Y will be multiplied by the Weight to give the final Score.

 **Example a Single Consideration:**